Bulk-boundary correspondence for interacting Floquet systems in two dimensions: Single-particle systems

 Recall that, according to the standard definition of the current operator, the (Heisenberg-evolved) current operator from site $k$ to $i$ is given by

 Comparing this definition with (\ref{omegaijksp}) we see that

 where

-and where $|j\>$ denotes the single particle state where the particle is on site $j$.
+and where $|j\>$ denotes the single-particle state where the particle is on site $j$.
 Substituting this expression into the nonoverlapping formula for $M(\{U(t)\})$ (\ref{nonoverlap}) and using the the observation that $\Omega_{I,J}^K=-\Omega_{K,J}^I$ (or equivalently, that the current is antisymmetric), we derive

-The above definition of $M(\{U(t)\})$ has a nice intuitive picture: $M(\{U(t)\})$ is given by the time integral of the expectation value of current across the $K,I$ boundary in states initially in region $J$ (together the cyclic permutations).
+The above formula for $M(\{U(t)\})$ has a nice intuitive picture: $M(\{U(t)\})$ is given by the time integral of the expectation value of current across the $K,I$ boundary in states initially in region $J$ (together the cyclic permutations).
 Therefore, it measures the cyclic micromotion of localized bulk states.
 We show in Appendix \ref{sstationary} that if $U(t)=\mathrm{exp}(-i2\pi Pt/T)$ for a time-independent Chern band projector $P$, we can perform the time integral explicitly to obtain the real space formula for the Chern number given in Ref.~\onlinecite{kitaev}.

-We can also relate $M(\{U(t)\})$ to the quantized current that occurs at the boundary of a fully filled region and an empty region.
+Next, we relate $M(\{U(t)\})$ to the quantized current that flows at the boundary of a fully filled region and an empty region, as explained in Ref.~\onlinecite{magnetization}.
 This current is defined as

-where $I$ and $J$ are finite, adjacent regions as illustrated in Fig.~\ref{fig:currentbdry}.a and $C$ is a large region that overlaps with both $I$ and $J$.
-Notice that $I(\{U(t)\})$ is indeed nonzero only near the boundary of $C$, because unitary gates far away from the boundary of $C$ commute with $P_C$.
+where $I$ and $J$ are finite, adjacent regions as illustrated in Fig.~\ref{fig:currentbdry}a and $C$ is a large region that overlaps with both $I$ and $J$.

-We begin by defining three adjacent regions $I,J,$ and $K$ as illustrated in Fig.~\ref{fig:currentbdry}.b.
-We can connect this setup to our overlapping geometry (Fig.~(\ref{fig:ABC})) by defining $A=I\cup J$ and $B=J\cup K$.
-According to (\ref{parityperm}), $\Omega_{B,C}^A(\{U(t)\})=-\Omega_{A,C}^B(\{U(t)\})$, so
+We begin by defining three adjacent regions $I,J,$ and $K$ as illustrated in Fig.~\ref{fig:currentbdry}b.
+We can connect this setup to our overlapping geometry (Fig.~\ref{fig:ABC}) by defining $A=I\cup J$ and $B=J\cup K$.
+According to (\ref{parityperm}), $\Omega_{A,B}^C(\{U(t)\}) = \Omega_{B,C}^A(\{U(t)\})=-\Omega_{A,C}^B(\{U(t)\})$, so

 Because the flow is spatially additive in this case, we have (dropping the argument $(\{U(t)\})$ for clarity of notation)

 Simplifying by canceling the $\Omega^J_{J,C}$ terms and using $\Omega^I_{K,C}=\Omega^K_{I,C}=0$ (because $I$ is far separated from $K$), we have